JuyeongNam/HAI-Hecto_AI_Challenge_2025_DL_Smartcity_final/README.md

 |Final Code & Slides Submission	|June 19, 2025|
 |Code Review & Evaluation	|June 27, 2025|
 |Awards Ceremony	|July 4, 2025|

+- This project forms part of the “Introduction to Smart City Deep Learning” class on the graduate programme at Chung-Ang University.